TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/ObjectNames/Index.rst

          align

    Data type
-         VHalign
+         VHalign /stdWrap

    Description
-         Pair of values, which defines the horizontal and vertical alignment.
+         Pair of values, which defines the horizontal and vertical alignment of the box in the image.

          **Values:**